-Routine breast screening appointments temporarily postponed
+Routine breast screening appointments restarted

 Click here for NHS guidance about how to check your own breasts.

 If you find any changes in your breast that aren't normal for you, or have any concerns, please call your GP as soon as possible.

 Breast screening is offered as part of the NHS breast screening programme either at the hospital or one of our mobile sites.
 The site you are called to for screening will be the one nearest to your GP surgery, but we can always accommodate you at another site if that would be more convenient.
 Our mobile breast screening unit visits Newmarket, Sudbury, Mildenhall, Rickinghall, Thetford and Haverhill.

 Every woman between the ages of 50 to 71 years old should receive an invitation for routine breast screening once every 3 years.
 If you are over the age of 71 you may also ask us directly for a screen once every 3 years; it's free and as age is a risk factor in developing breast cancer we would encourage you to continue to come to regular screening.

 We offer extended appointment service for disabled women or those with learning disabilities: do call us to book an appropriate appointment.

 We also offer additional screening for those women who have a proven BRCA gene mutation via the genetics service referral at Addenbrookes.